angelsocket/old-website/README.md

-# the cutest site in the world!
+# the cutest web-page in the world!
 available at angelsocket.ru
+v0.1